-Leaks from water heater’s heating element gasket.
-On electric water heaters, leaks can spring from heating element gaskets.
-Turn off the electrical power, shut down your water supply, and drain all the water out of the heater before replacing the gasket as described above.
-Also, before turning the power back on, be sure to turn on the water supply to the heater and run hot water into a sink in your house to release air from the water heater tank.
-Failure to do so could destroy your heating element.
+Leaks from electric water heater’s heating element gasket.
+With electric water heaters, leaks can spring from the gaskets that seal the heating elements to the tank.
+Turn off the electrical power and shut off the tank’s water supply.
+See the article Electric Water Heater Repair and Troubleshooting for information on removing the heating element and replacing the gasket.
+Also, before turning the power back on, be sure to turn on the water supply to the heater to refill the tank, and run hot water into a sink in your house to release air from the water heater tank.
+Failure to do so could ruin your water heater’s heating elements.

 Drips from water heater drain valve.
 You can take care of some water leaks simply by tightening the drain valve.
 If the valve itself is defective, you will need to replace it.

 Condensation drips.
 In many cases, condensation forms when cold water fills the tank. and then the condensation drips down.
 If the problem appears when the tank is first filled or during chilly seasons (when incoming water is particularly cold) but then disappears when the water has had a chance to warm up, this usually indicates condensation.